GoogleCloudPlatform/java-docs-samples/vision/spring-framework/README.md

 ## Overview

-This sample application starts a [Spring Boot](https://spring.io/projects/spring-boot) application containing a simple interface that allows you submit image URLs and get the image's text or classification labels through the Google Cloud Vision APIs.
+This sample starts a [Spring Boot](https://spring.io/projects/spring-boot) application containing a simple web interface that allows you submit image URLs and get the image's text or classification labels through the Google Cloud Vision APIs.

-This application is built and run with [Maven](https://maven.apache.org/), a tool for building and managing Java projects.
+This application is built and run with [Maven](https://maven.apache.org/), a tool for building and managing dependencies in Java projects.

 ## Build and Run